Human–animal hybrid: Literature

 Many prominent pieces of children's literature over the past two centuries have featured humanized animal characters, often as protagonists in the stores.
 In the opinion of popular educator Lucy Sprague Mitchell, the appeal of such mythical and fantastic beings comes from how children desire "direct" language "told in terms of images— visual, auditory, tactile, muscle images".
 Another author has remarked that an "animal costume" provides "a way to emphasize or even exaggerate a particular characteristic".

 The anthropomorphic characters in the seminal works by English writer Beatrix Potter in particular live an ambiguous situation, having human dress yet displaying many instinctive animal traits.
 Writing on the popularity of Peter Rabbit, a later author commented that in "balancing humanized domesticity against wild rabbit foraging, Potter subverted parental authority and its built in hypocrisy" in Potter's child-centered books.
 Writer Lisa Fraustino has cited on the subject R.M.
 Lockley's tongue-in-cheek observation: "Rabbits are so human.
 Or is it the other way around— humans are so rabbit?"

 Writer H. G. Wells created his famous work The Island of Doctor Moreau, featuring a mixture of horror and science fiction elements, to promote the anti-vivisection cause as a part of his long-time advocacy for animal rights.
 Wells' story describes a man stuck on an island ruled over by the titular Dr. Moreau, a morally depraved scientist who has created several human-animal hybrids referred to as 'Beast Folk' through vivisection and even by combining parts of other animals for some of the 'Beast Folk'.
 The story has been adapted into film several times, with varying success.
 The most acclaimed version is the 1932 black-and-white treatment called Island of Lost Souls.
 Wells himself wrote that "this story was the response of an imaginative mind to the reminder that humanity is but animal rough-hewn to a reasonable shape and in perpetual internal conflict between instinct and injunction," with the scandals surrounding Oscar Wilde being the impetus for the English writer's treatment of themes such as ethics and psychology.
 Challenging the Victorian era viewpoints of its time, the 1896 work presents a complex situation in which enhancing animals into hybrids involves both terrifying violence and pain as well as appears essentially futile, given the power of raw instinct.
 A pessimistic view towards the ability of human civilization to live by law-abiding, moral standards for long thus follows.

+In Franz Kafka's The Metamorphosis, Gregor Samsa "transforms into an Ungeziefer (loosely, ‘vermin’), a symbolic human-animal hybrid––a supercharged synanthrope—co-inhabiting human flesh, mind, and room."